whblondeau/mrs_e/stories/route-66-poker_run.md

 Dry country sounds different than most places where people go.
 Especially on hot days; and, well, this was New Mexico in summertime.
 There&apos;s a kind of sound in the air: the sound of small stirrings of wind, the sound of redbrown rock and dirt baking in the daytime sun.
 Not really a sound you can hear; more of a background noise floor, a small pressure on the ear, with a big hot silence looming over it, empty and still.
 Only the occasional tick or ping from the cooling motorcycles broke it, and the creak from Izzy&apos;s leathers as he shifted.
 Boy didn&apos;t know how to hold still, but she didn&apos;t blame him much.
 It was just damned hot.

-Not the hottest part of the state—that would be down near Alamogordo, Mrs. E reckoned—but the Tucumcari area is always hot enough in summertime.
+Not the hottest part of the state—_that would be down near Alamogordo,_ Mrs. E reckoned—but the Tucumcari area is always hot enough in summertime.
 It can go weeks without rain in a bad year, and this was a bad year.
 The dryland plants were shrinking down and thinning out, hunkering patiently against the age-old cycle.
 As the plants dwindled, the bones of the mountain were showing through.
 Tucumcari Mountain isn’t really a mountain.
 It’s more of a two-mesa layer cake.
 They were up on the top of the lower mesa, north of of the upper mesa, and the air was a little cooler there; but they didn’t have any shade.

 Near the Big T had been the rendezvous description, and Tucumcari Mountain’s Big T wasn’t too far away.
 It looked like a scatter of weird white rocks, this close to, but from the distance it resolved into the hillside letter “T” that Tucumcari’s civic pride kept whitewashed.
 The local kids did it, apparently, had been doing that for years.
 It was a powerful ritual.

 Overhead the sky was a darker kind of blue than Mrs. E was accustomed to seeing.
-She spotted a couple of buzzards up there, pretty high up.
-Not looking for us, not yet, she thought with a smirk.
+She spotted a couple of buzzards up there, pretty high up. _Not looking for us, not yet,_ she thought with a smirk.

 The silence was starting to get to her, so she dug out her pack of American Spirits, put one in her mouth, and sparked the Ronson.
 The startling rasp of the flint echoed out into the still heat like a mattock sinking through soil and hitting a rock.
 She drew in a grateful lungful, let it drift away in the surreptitiously moving air.